 There’s also the option to add BT Sport and sign up for Netflix, NOW TV and Amazon Prime.

-What else does EE offer?
+What does EE offer?

 |Fibre optic broadband||Yes|